eggheads/eggdrop/doc/sphinx_source/tutorials/firststeps.rst

 This will run the generated botchk script every ten minutes and restart your Eggdrop if it is not running during the check.
 Also note that if you run autobotchk from the scripts directory, you'll have to manually specify your config file location with the -dir option.
 To remove a crontab entry, use ``crontab -e`` to open the crontab file in your system's default editor and remove the crontab line.

-Systemd Method (Newer linux systems)
+Systemd Method (Newer Linux Systems)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Enter the directory you installed your Eggdrop to.
 Most commonly, this is ~/eggdrop (also known as /home/<username>/eggdrop).